Riverwood, New South Wales

-Riverwood is a suburb in South Western Sydney, in the state of New South Wales, Australia.
-Riverwood is located 19 kilometres southwest of the Sydney central business district and is part of the St George area and is part of the Canterbury-Bankstown region.
+Riverwood is a suburb in Southern Sydney, in the state of New South Wales, Australia.
+Riverwood is located 19 kilometres south of the Sydney central business district and is part of the St George area and is part of the Canterbury-Bankstown region.
 Riverwood is split between the local government areas of the Georges River Council and the City of Canterbury-Bankstown.